-Hi - I'm Bobby.
-I am an attorney that practices law in California.
-I represent survivors of sexual abuse and help people find justice against abuse caused by the negligence of others.
+Hi - I'm Jason.
+I am an attorney who practices law in San Francisco, California.
+I represent survivors of sexual abuse and help people find justice caused by the negligence of others.
 My team and I are ready to help you.

 Judge Aaron Persky has been recalled from the Santa Clara County Superior Court through a ballot initiative, the New York Times reports.
 Judge Persky sparked international outrage after sentencing Brock Turner, a former Stanford student who sexually assaulted an unconscious woman, to just six months in county jail, despite the pleas of prosecutors who had asked for seven years in prison.
 Persky is the first California judge to be recalled in over 8 decades.